 It’s essential to start with a clear understanding of what your needs are.
 You should know what type of product you are making and the equipment that will be required to make it.
 Have your commercial formula prepared and a plan for sourcing your ingredients.
-You also need a well-planned projection of your timeline and production needs.
+You also need a well-planned projection of your timeline and manufacturing needs before outsourcing your beverage production.
 You should also make sure you and your team have at least a baseline understanding of industry terms and acronyms.

 Create Your Drink Manufacturing Criteria Checklist

 Your exact list of requirements and specifications will depend on your product and brand, but here are a few areas to consider and some questions to get you started.

 What kind of beverages can the facility bottle?

 What type of packaging can they accommodate (PET, aluminum cans, tetra-pack, etc) and what size packaging (330mL, 355mL, 500mL, 1L)?